The Essential Jira Backlog Grooming Guide: Best Practices & Tutorials

 Whether you’re working with a project or a product backlog, it’s important to regularly review it to ensure the issues in your backlog should be there and are prioritized accurately.
 This process is called backlog grooming or backlog refinement.

-Backlog grooming can include:
+Backlog grooming might include:

 - Closing out outdated issues